graphery/grapper-doc/src/reference/data.md

 ## Implicit destructing with `data` object

-In Graphane, when the data is defined as an object rather than an array, each property of the object can be accessed directly within the template.
+In Grapper, when the data is defined as an object rather than an array, each property of the object can be accessed directly within the template.
 This allows you to bind attributes and content to specific properties of the object without needing to loop over an array.